Anglo-Iraqi Treaty of 1922: History

-The Sykes-Picot Agreement
+Sykes-Picot Agreement

-During the First World War, the Sykes–Picot Agreement was struck between the foreign ministers of Great Britain and France on behalf of their respective governments on a vision of a post war division of the Ottoman Empire in which the Arab provinces of the Ottoman Empire (south and west of Anatolia) would be split into spheres of influence for the French and British.
+During the First World War, the Sykes–Picot Agreement had been struck between British and French diplomats on behalf of their respective governments on a vision of a postwar division of the Ottoman Empire in which the Arab provinces of the Ottoman Empire (south and west of Anatolia) would be split into spheres of influence for the French and the British:

 That France and Great Britain are prepared to recognize and protect an independent Arab states or a confederation of Arab states (a) and (b) marked on the annexed map, under the suzerainty of an Arab chief.
 That in area (a) France, and in area (b) Great Britain, shall have priority of right of enterprise and local loans.
 That in area (a) France, and in area (b) Great Britain, shall alone supply advisers or foreign functionaries at the request of the Arab state or confederation of Arab states.

 Insurgency

-The Anglo-Iraqi Treaty was signed due mostly to the strenuous efforts of the people of the former Ottoman provinces, a coalition of both Sunni and Shia Arabs.
-Major centres of insurgency during what was later called the "Great Iraqi Revolution" of 1920 included, Baghdad, Najaf, and Karbala.
+The Anglo-Iraqi Treaty was signed mostly because the strenuous efforts of the people of the former Ottoman provinces, a coalition of both Sunni and Shia Arabs.
+Major centres of insurgency during what was later called the 1920 "Great Iraqi Revolution" included Baghdad, Najaf and Karbala.
 The insurgency effort in Karbala was inflamed by a fatwa issued by the grand mujtahid, Imam Shirazi.
-This fatwa made the observation that it was contrary to the principles of Islam for the region to be ruled by the British, who did not practice Islam.
-The fatwa ordered a jihad against the British forces of occupation.
+The fatwa made the observation that it was contrary to the principles of Islam for the region to be ruled by the British, who did not practice the religion, and it ordered a jihad against the British forces of occupation.

-The Kurds of the northern part of the region also waged war against the British in the years following the signing and ratification of the treaty.
-They sought separation from newly created Iraq, aiming to establish a separate homeland for themselves.
-Their efforts at revolt were tempered by the British, in large part due to air-to-ground attacks conducted by the Royal Air Force, but the aid of other Kurds to defeat the revolt were of significant consequence.
+The Kurds in the northern part of the region also waged war against the British in the years after the signing and the ratification of the treaty.
+They sought separation from the newly-created Iraq and aimed to establish a separate homeland for themselves.
+Their efforts at revolt were tempered by the British, largely by air-to-ground attacks conducted by the Royal Air Force, but the aid of other Kurds in defeating the revolt was also of significant consequence.

-The Cairo Conference
+Cairo Conference

-The Cairo Conference of 1921 would set the stage for greater Iraqi autonomy.
+The 1921 Cairo Conference would set the stage for greater Iraqi autonomy.
 The British appointed Faisal ibn Hasayn to lead the country as the first King of Iraq.
-Faisal was seen as a compromise between British interests in the country, and the revolutionary nationalists; he could trace his family lineage back to Muhammad, as well as having participated in the 1916 Arab revolt against the Ottomans.
-For their part, the British saw Faisal as a dependable ally which would aid them in accomplishing their imperial goals.
+Faisal was seen as a compromise between British interests in the country and the revolutionary nationalists since he could trace his family lineage back to Muhammad and had having participated in the 1916-1918 Arab Revolt against the Ottomans.
+For their part, the British saw Faisal as a dependable ally, who would aid them in accomplishing their imperial goals.